OasisLMF/OasisLMF/docs/OED_validation_guidelines.md

   * PortNumber, AccNumber, LocNumber, CondTag

 * OED account
-If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields
+  * If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields
   * PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber, else

   * PortNumber, AccNumber, PolNumber, LayerNumber, CondNumber, CondTag

-If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber.

 ## Special Conditions
 Special conditions may be used to represent extra policy conditions applying to one or more subsets of locations under a policy.